 Scam Emails and Calls

 Some of our customers report receiving suspicious emails that appear to be bills sent by another utility company.
-Similar email and phone scams have been happening recently throughout the country.
+Similar email, telephone, mail, door-to-door, and other in-person scams that involve criminals posing as utility company representatives and demanding immediate payment or personal information have been happening recently throughout the country.

 Pre-paid Cash Cards